About Data Jurisdictions

 IMPORTANT:

-• Users with these roles cannot be assigned to a Data Jurisdiction:
+- Users with the below permissions cannot be assigned to a Data Jurisdiction:

 For details, see Create Data Jurisdictions for Sanctioned Services.